fareskebeh/to-do-list/README.md

 # Simple To-Do List App

 **Description**:
 This is a simple to-do list app created by a beginner.
-You can add, and delete your tasks.
+You can add and delete your tasks.
 It's basic but helps you stay organized.

 ## Features
 - Add tasks